-The Faculty comprises sixteen academic departments, a Medical Education Centre, a Computer Centre, a Centre for Tropical Medicine & International Health, and a Molecular Medicine Unit.
+The Faculty comprises seventeen academic departments, a Molecular Medicine Unit, a Computer Centre and a Research Support Centre.
 The Computer Centre is dedicated to providing computer training; it aids in self directed learning, maintaining an intranet and providing internet connectivity.